EhsanTamandeh/PolyGenNet-/README.md

 To install and set up the PolyGenNet- framework on your local machine, follow these steps:

-1. The STRING (https://www.string-db.org) is a database of known and predicted protein-protein interactions.
+1. The **"STRING db"** (https://www.string-db.org) is a database of known and predicted protein-protein interactions.
 The interactions include direct (physical) and indirect (functional) associations.
 The database contains information from numerous sources, including experimental repositories, computational prediction methods and public text collections.
 Each interaction is associated with a combined confidence score that integrates the various evidences.

     To install the "STRING db" package, start R (version "4.4") and enter:
    ```bash